 and dry erase markers

-– my mom brought one for the trip from Memphis to York when we moved.
-Lexie really likes it, but it isn’t something I let her have all the time (we are learning not to bang the marker on the board….)
-But the board is just like a small 12 x 12 board.
-I want a big one for the wall downstairs, so I’ve been stalking craigslist.
-But the dry erase board is great for playing and learning to write.
+– my mom brought one for the trip from Memphis to NE when we moved.
+Bug really likes it, but it isn’t something I let her have all the time (we are learning not to bang the marker on the board….)
+The board is a small 12 x 12 board, great for playing, and learning to write.
 The one linked has both a lined side, and a blank side; so as children develop their writing skills they can use the lined side.
 We enjoy ours so far!

 10. Her doll house

 – it is the fisher price loving family dollhouse, I had when I was a kid.
 She plays with it all the time, and we play with it together.